cognitedata/toolkit/INTERNAL.md

 data-model-examples repo can then be updated to use the new service and thus become simpler and easier to maintain.

+> NOTE!!
+The utils only support raw, data models, time series, (partial) groups, and transformations.
+> It also
+> has some support for loading of data that may be used as example data for CDF projects.
+However,
+> to the extent possible, this repository should not contain data, only goverend configurations.

 ## Testing

+The `cdf_` prefixed modules should be tested as part of the product development.
+Our internal test framework for scenario based testing can be found in the Cognite private big-smoke repository.

+> TODO Define how to make sure that modules get tested in big-smoke.

+The `deploy.py` script will automatically clean configurations before trying to load, so you can try to apply the configuration multiple times without having to clean up manually.
+There is also a skeleton for a `clean.py` script, but the current delete functions in utils do not accept a directory as input (like the load_* functions), so the directory is hardcoded (not a lot of work though).

+> Also note that the utils/ directory has several datamodel delete functions (like cleaning out an
+> entire project), as well as several useful dump functions that creates json for datamodels and
+> transformations.